-The Group operates in a variety of markets in Europe, Central Asia, Southeast Asia and the Americas, including Denmark, Poland, Kazakhstan, Latvia, Mexico, Sweden and Vietnam and is continuously analyzing and considering expanding its business into other new markets when such opportunities arise and are appropriate.
+The Group operates in a variety of markets in Europe, Central Asia, Southeast Asia and the Americas, including Denmark, Poland, Kazakhstan, Latvia, Mexico, Sweden, Vietnam and the Philippines and is continuously analysing and considering expanding its business into other new markets when such opportunities arise and are appropriate.
 Some of the markets where the Group operates or plans to operate are still evolving and, thus, have higher economic and political risks.